Singularity and differentiability at the origin of static and spherically symmetric black holes: Formulation of the theorem

-We can now state the conjecture in~\cite{Giacchini:2021pmr} and present it as a theorem: \begin{theorem} Given the metric in Eq.~\eqref{eq:metric}, where $A(r)$ and $B(r)$ are non-rapidly decreasing smooth functions in a neighborhood of $r=0$, all curvature invariants are finite at $r=0$ if and only if $A(0)\neq0$, $B(0)=1$ and $A(r)$, $B(r)$ are d-even functions of $r$. \end{theorem}
+We can now formalize the conjecture in~\cite{Giacchini:2021pmr} and present it as a theorem: \begin{theorem} Given the metric in Eq.~\eqref{eq:metric}, where $A(r)$ and $B(r)$ satisfy the assumptions in Eq.~\eqref{eq:ansatz_metric_functions}, all curvature invariants are finite at $r=0$ if and only if $m=n=0$, $b_0=1$, and $\tilde{A}(r)$, $\tilde{B}(r)$ are d-even functions of $r$. \end{theorem}